Personal Relationships in the Workplace Policy - New York, District of Columbia, and California

 This Policy applies to Personal Relationships in the Workplace at New York University-New York, Washington, D.C., and California (collectively, “NYU” or the “University”).

 This Policy covers all prospective and current employees at the University.

 The University encourages employees to recommend friends and relatives for jobs at NYU, subject to the following conditions:

--- Members of the same family or household cannot otherwise work in close association or within the same department without the requisite prior approval.
+- Members of the same family or household cannot otherwise work in close association or within the same department without the requisite prior approval.
 Note: The School Dean must provide prior approval for Faculty or Professional Research Staff, with notification of the arrangement to the Office of Academic Appointments.
-The AVP, Talent Learning and HR Services must provide prior approval for Administrators and Professionals, or for employees covered under the collective bargaining agreements between the University and Local 1, 30, 153, 810, and 3882.
+The AVP of Talent, Learning, and Organizational Development must provide prior approval for Administrators and Professionals, or for employees covered under the collective bargaining agreements between the University and Local 1, 30, 153, 810, and 3882.